 A limited-time offer like this will create a sense of urgency and have your customers rushing to the checkout.

-You can increase urgency even more by adding a countdown timer to your newsletter to show the minutes ticking by.
+You can increase urgency by adding a countdown timer to your newsletter to show the minutes ticking by.

 7. Gift Guides

-For eCommerce businesses, gift guide newsletters are a great way to promote the products you sell and generate more sales around the holidays.
+For eCommerce businesses, gift guides are an excellent newsletter idea to promote your products and generate more sales around the holidays.

-Plus, they help your customers get their holiday shopping done quickly and easily.
+Plus, they help your customers finish their holiday shopping quickly and easily.

 You can create gift guides for any occasion; Valentine’s Day, Mother’s Day, Back-to-School, and so on.